-Top 10 Most Frequently Asked Questions About CFSA’s Self-Insurance Pool Program
+Top 10 Most Frequently Asked Questions About CFSA’s Risk Sharing Pool Programs

 - What exactly is risk pooling?
 And how is it different from commercial insurance?

 - We keep hearing that a benefit of pool membership is fee stability.
 What does that mean?